 Belizean companies must maintain a registered office and registered agent within Belize who may be a corporate body or an individual resident of Belize.

 The meetings of the directors and the shareholders need not be held in Belize; also there is no requirement for an Annual General Meeting.
 All meetings may be held outside Belize, by telephone or other electronic means.
-Alternatively, directors and shareholders may vote by proxy.
+Alternatively, directors and shareholders may vote by proxy, if stated in the Memorandum and Articles of Association.

 Usually it is 1 working day, but we need up to 10 working days for legalization of the documents and delivery by courier.